TycheSoftwares/product-input-fields-for-woocommerce/readme.txt

 This plugin communicates with our tracking server to send usage data **only** if the user has explicitly opted in to usage tracking.
 For detailed information about what is tracked, please refer to our [usage tracking documentation](https://www.tychesoftwares.com/docs/docs/product-input-fields-for-woocommerce/product-input-fields-usage-tracking/).

 == Changelog ==

+= 1.11.0 - 14/01/2025 =
+* Fix - Issue where the "Reset Settings" button was not working on the settings page.
+* Fix - Undefined warning for the $name variable on the cart and checkout pages.
+* Fix - Resolved all PHPCS warnings and aligned the code with WordPress Coding Standards to enhance quality and maintainability.

 = 1.10.0 - 23/11/2024 =
 * Fix - Directory traversal vulnerability in the `handle_downloads()` function by adding proper file path sanitization.